Automation Action: ChatGPT

 You can add multiple ChatGPT - Add Context To A Conversation actions in your Automation prior to the ChatGPT - Ask ChatGPT To Respond To A Prompt action.

 For example: Suppose you have a company chat bot on your website using the Web Chat message source.
-A user asks 'what is the current price for widgets?'.
-You first add some general context about your business, you then do a knowledge base search with the Search Text set to the incoming question.
-You add the most relevant articles relating to widgets to the conversation as context.
-ChatGPT will then be able to answer the user's question from the context you provided.
+A user asks 'What are the benefits of widgets, and can you tell me the current price?'.
+You first add default context, you then do a knowledge base search with the Search Text set to the incoming question.
+This adds the most relevant articles relating to widgets to the conversation as context.
+If the incoming message contains 'widgets', you could then do a database lookup to get the current price for Widgets and add 'The current price for Widgets is %Price%' as static context.
+ChatGPT will then be able to answer the user's questions from the context you provided.

-The context itself does not appear in the chat or get saved anywhere - it simply gets added to the prompt sent to ChatGPT to provide context to help ChatGPT answer the users question.
-The benefit of this is that you can use the standard ChatGPT models without training - and you can always provide up to date information by keeping your local knowledge base updated or looking up context from a database.
-This is a much faster way of creating a working bot, and is a much more cost effective solution than training your own model or using 3rd party hosted services.
+The context itself does not appear in the chat and it is not saved by OpenAI.
+It is only added to the prompt sent to ChatGPT to provide context to help ChatGPT answer that specific question.
+The benefit of this is that you can use the standard ChatGPT models without training - and you can provide up to date context by keeping your local knowledge base updated or looking up context from your own database.
+It allows you to quickly create working bots, maintain up-to-date information, and harness the full potential of ChatGPT while maintaining control over their data and data privacy.

-Note: ChatGPT has a limit of 4096 tokens per request.
+Note: ChatGPT has a limit of 4096 tokens per request (or 16384 tokens for the newer gpt-3.5-turbo-16k model and 128,000 for the gpt-4o model).
 Typically a token corresponds to about 4 characters of text.
-This includes the response from ChatGPT itself.
-ThinkAutomation will only include the most recently added context with the ChatGPT request, to ensure the token limit is not exceeded.
-Therefore, if you add too much context, some of it may not be included.
+Prompt text includes any context added and the response from ChatGPT itself.
+ThinkAutomation automatically removes older context to ensure the token limit is not exceeded.
+If you add too much context, some of it may not be included.

 Adding Tabular Context